Begging: Religious begging

-Many religions have prescribed begging as the only acceptable means of support for certain classes of adherents, including Hinduism, Sufism, Buddhism, Christianity, and typically to provide a way for certain adherents to focus exclusively on spiritual development without the possibility of becoming caught up in worldly affairs.
+Many religions have prescribed begging as the only acceptable means of support for certain classes of adherents, including Hinduism, Sufism, Buddhism, Christianity; in this context, panhandling typically provides a way for certain adherents to focus exclusively on spiritual development without the possibility of becoming caught up in worldly affairs.

-Religious ideals of ‘Bhiksha’ in Hinduism, ‘Charity’ in Christianity besides others promote almsgiving.
+Religious ideals of bhiksha in Hinduism, charity in Christianity besides others promote almsgiving.
 This obligation of making gifts to God by almsgiving explains the occurrence of generous donations outside religious sites like temples and mosques to mendicants begging in the name of God.

 Tzedakah plays a central role in Judaism.
 The Jewish practice of maaser kesafim requires a contribution of 10% of one's income as a monetary tithe, mostly to be given to the poor.

 In Buddhism, monks and nuns traditionally live by begging for alms, as done by the historical Gautama Buddha himself.
-This is, among other reasons, so that Laity can gain religious merit by giving food, medicines, and other essential items to the monks.
+This is, among other reasons, so that laypeople can gain religious merit by giving food, medicines, and other essential items to the monks.
 The monks seldom need to plead for food; in villages and towns throughout modern Myanmar, Thailand, Cambodia, Vietnam, and other Buddhist countries, householders can often be found at dawn every morning streaming down the road to the local temple to give food to the monks.
 In East Asia, monks and nuns were expected to farm or work for returns to feed themselves.

 The biblical figure Jesus is said to have lived a simple life.
 He is said to have encouraged his disciples "to take nothing for their journey except a staff—no bread, no bag, no money in their belts—but to wear sandals and not put on two tunics."

 Ming China was founded by former beggar Zhu Yuanzhang.
 Orphaned in childhood due to famine, Zhu Yuanzhang, turned to the Huangjue temple for help.
 When the temple ran out of resources to support its occupants he became a mendicant monk traveling China begging for food.